a3f/Tibia-Wireshark-Plugin/README.md

 # Tibia Wireshark Plugin

-Tested working with 8.6, maybe works with more recent versions too.
+Tested working with 8.6 and 8.1, maybe works with more recent versions too.
 Currently RSA private keys need to be hardcoded in, and no way to specify a XTEA key exists.

 If the dissector captures the symmetric key exchange, packets will be decoded correctly afterwards.